Classification of affine prime regular Hopf algebras of GK-dimension one: New Examples

-\begin{remark} These winding automorphisms are just the automorphisms constructed in Subsection 4.1 and the corresponding gradings on $D$ have been exhibited there. \end{remark}

-\begin{lemma} \emph{gl.dim}$D(m, d, \xi)=1$. \end{lemma} \begin{proof} Let $D':=D/(y)$.
+\begin{lemma} \emph{gl.dim}$D(m, d, \xi)=1$. \end{lemma} \begin{proof} Now we find that $D=\bigoplus_{0\leqslant i\leqslant 2m-1} D_i^l$ satisfies all conditions stated in \cite[Proposition 5.1]{BZ} and thus by \cite[Proposition 5.1(a)]{BZ} every nonzero homogeneous element is regular (and thus a nonzero-divisor).
+In particular, $y\in D_0^l$ is a regular element of $D$.
+It is not hard to see that $(y)$ is a Hopf ideal.
+Let $D':=D/(y)$.
 Then $D'$ is a finite dimensional Hopf algebra.
 We will show that $D'$ is semisimple at first.
 For notational convenience, the images of $x,g,u_{i}$ in $D'$ are still written as $x,g$ and $u_i$.
 One can check that